phofstet/grapin-employee-handbook/what-we-stand-for.md

 # What We Stand For

+Digitalization and big data are pushing the existing inhouse infrastructure as well as high-performance computing technologies to its limits.
+An increasing amount of both private and business activities are handled digitally, requiring secure but comfortable and from everywhere accessible enhanced computing performance and data storage.
+Nevertheless, many companies, as well as private clients, are still managing their data and IT infrastructure in a conservative way.
+The reasons for this are various.
+Focusing on the customer, they might fear losing flexibility as well as control over their data and systems and being faced with huge expenses.
+Suppliers, on the other hand, are not able to offer scalable and secure operable Data Center and high-performance computing solutions.

+Today’s supercomputers are mostly designed for large institutions and are not accessible to medium and small institutions and individuals such as students, startups, IT enterprises, or R&D professionals.
+By developing further existing state-of-the-art FPGAs—and offering them in a disaggregated way in our modern hyper-scale data centers—GRAPIN aims to grant access to high-performance computing services to a broader range of people in an efficient, flexible, and scalable way.

 ## Vision

 Our Vision is to be globally recognized as pioneers and leading experts in high-performance computing, creating value by providing the world’s most sophisticated hardware-acceleration solutions to solve our client’s computing challenges.